DEFRA/ffc-jenkins-pipeline-library/README.md

 ### tagCommit

 Attaches a tag to a specified commit on a repo in the DEFRA github account.
-If the provided tag alreay exists on origin, it is deleted and reattached to the given commit SHA.
+If the provided tag already exists on origin, it is deleted and reattached to the given commit SHA.
 If the tag does not exist on origin, it is created and pushed to origin.

 It takes three parameters:
   * a string containing the tag to attach to the commit